Best Espresso Machine Under $500 in 2026 — Breville, Gaggia, DeLonghi Compared

 Pros

-- +Commercial 58mm portafilter
+- +Commercial-style 58mm portafilter

 - +Highly upgradeable